gcv/appengine-magic/README.md

 3. appengine-magic is also a Leiningen plugin, and adds several tasks which simplify preparing for App Engine deployment.

-NB: This is a pre-release of the library. appengine-magic applications do not currently work when deployed to the production App Engine.
-Please read the section below about deployment.

 ## Dependencies